cinema antiplastique

 land acknowledgment

-cinema antiplastique is located in stolen lands of the Lenapehoking, colonially known as the dumbo neighborhood in brooklyn, new york city. as we collectively work to repair these histories of crime against earth, human and interspecies relations, we invite indigenous peoples of this land to reach out re collaboration, land back efforts and events here. looking forward to hearing from you!
+cinema antiplastique is located in stolen lands of the Lenapehoking, colonially known as the dumbo neighborhood of brooklyn, new york city. as we collectively work to address and repair these histories of crime against earth and interspecies relations, we invite indigenous peoples of this land to reach out re collaboration, land back efforts and events. looking forward to hearing from you.

 support our work

-cinema antiplastique is an autonomous institution. our commitment to a free Palestine and more leads us to sustain our studio through ticket sales, commissions and community support. we are a swana / bipoc, woman, artist owned institution, surviving and isa thriving in partership and mutual support with our in person friends and local networks.
+cinema antiplastique is an autonomous institution. our commitment to a free Palestine, reparations and indigenous led earth liberation leads us to sustain our work through our embodied networks: ticket sales for in person events, commissions and community support.

-we will soon have a link here to make a tax deductable donation to our scholarship fund, sliding scale and community programming,
+we will soon have a link here for donations to our scholarship fund and community programming,

 we appreciate you!